The Jefferson Airplane Was a San Francisco Treat

 Somehow, the song gained a hideous reputation.
 The magazine Blender and then Rolling Stone named “We Built This City” the worst song of the eighties.
 Significantly, Rolling Stone reported that the song’s “winning” margin was so high that it “could be the biggest blow-out victory in the history of Rolling Stone readers polls.”

 Grace Slick (in 2002): “The Starship, I hated.
-Our big hit single, “We Built This City,” was awful…I though I’d throw up on the front row, but I smiled and did it anyway.
+Our big hit single, “We Built This City,” was awful…I thought I’d throw up on the front row, but I smiled and did it anyway.

 “The show must go on.”